Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Related Works

-A consistent challenge across all ED datasets is the inherent noise and inconsistency in human-annotated ground-truths.
-Annotations usually contain missing edges and labeling errors, while disagreements often occur among different annotators, or even between twice annotating by the same annotator.
-These inconsistencies pose significant challenges to model training and evaluation.
-Recent studies have explored improving annotation quality using enhanced labeling techniques, as well as designing models that are robust to noisy annotations \cite{FG2023Practical, WD2024One, S2025More}.
+A persistent challenge across all ED datasets lies in the noise and inconsistency of human annotations.
+Ground-truth labels often contain missing or spurious edges, while discrepancies frequently occur among different annotators or even across repeated annotations by the same person.
+Such inconsistencies complicate both training and evaluation, potentially propagating perceptual errors into downstream applications such as segmentation and recognition.
+Recent studies have addressed these issues through improved labeling protocols and the design of models robust to noisy supervision \cite{FG2023Practical, WD2024One, S2025Enhancing}.
+In this paper, we adopt the augmentation method in \cite{S2025Enhancing}, which adds training labels into training data to enhance robustness.